8ft0-ai/chatGPT-code-cookbook/docs/image creation/multiple images.md

-# Create Many Images with a Single Prompt
+# Create Multiple Images with a Single Prompt

 ChatGPT is good at creating imaages using DALL-E, but it only creates 1 or 2 at a time.
 This simple trick will let you create a batch of images with a single prompt